Universal Design makes a Home Accessible

 A home incorporating universal design principles offers a good alternative for your property, zoning permitted, for an older family who wants to maintain a respectable level of independence.

-The Institute of Universal Design notes the core ideas behind accessible housing.
-Accessible homes:
+The Institute of Universal Design notes these core ideas supporting accessible housing:

 - Include accessible and barrier-free design